 An annual report summarizing the types of complaints received and the dispositions of those complaints shall be made available to the public.
 This report can be statistical in nature, and the names of complainants and subject officers shall not be published.
 Each agency also shall periodically release a brief synopsis of all complaints where a fine or suspension of ten days or more was assessedto an agency member.
 This synopsis shall not contain the identities of the officers or complainants, but should briefly outline the nature of the transgression and the fine or suspension imposed.

-The Service Bureau is staffed by police officers and civilians, the Bureau is charged with facilitating the department's training, national recognition through CALEA program / accreditation through NJSACOP, evidence collection, firearms licensing, alarm registration, police records management, as well as, public record access
+The Service Bureau is staffed by police officers and civilians, the Bureau is charged with facilitating the department's training, national recognition through CALEA program / accreditation through NJSACOP, evidence collection, firearms licensing, liquor licensing, alarm registration, police records management, as well as, public record access.

 The traffic bureau is staffed by skilled Police Officers, who specialize in working to ensure that pedestrians and motorists are able to safely and conveniently maneuver throughout the Township.